 This Printer Description attribute specifies the default "printer-bed-temperature" value in degrees Celsius.

-printer-bed-temperature-supported (1setOf (integer | rangeOfInteger))
+printer-bed-temperature-supported (1setOf (integer | rangeOfInteger) | no-value)

 This Printer Description attribute lists the supported "printer-bed-temperature" values (or ranges of values) in degrees Celsius.
+The out-of-band 'no-value' value specifies that the Printer does not offer temperature control of the build platform.

 printer-camera-image-uri (1setOf uri)